-(adopted by the NEC on June 25, 2021; to be voted on by the membership at the 2021 AGM)

-- B 4.1 A Local may choose to receive an annual rebate to finance its activities or to have its expenses paid by CAPE. - B 4.2 The rebate is paid out once a year, at the written request of the Local to the National Office. - B 4.3 The rebate is paid based on the number EC, TR, or LoP dues-paying employees working in that Local according to the table below:
+- B 4.1.
+A Local may choose to receive an annual rebate to finance its activities or to have its expenses paid by CAPE.

+- B 4.2.
+The rebate is paid out once a year, at the written request of the Local to the National Office.

+- B 4.3.
+The rebate is paid based on the number EC, TR, LoP, or OPBO dues-paying employees working in that Local according to the table below:

-• 1 - 25 members: \$500
+- 1 25 members: \$500

-• 26 - 50 members: \$750
+- 26 50 members: \$750

+- 51 75 members: \$1,000

+- 76 100 members: \$1,500

+- 101 500 members: \$2,750

+- 501 1000 members: \$4,500

+- 1001 1500 members: \$6,000

+- 1501 2000 members: \$8,000

-• 2000 plus members: \$9,000
+- 2000 plus members: \$9,000

-B 4.4 Any Local may apply for additional funds where its annual allotment is insufficient for planned expenses.
+- B 4.4.
+Any Local may apply for additional funds where its annual allotment is insufficient for planned expenses.
 Such application must be submitted to the NEC before expenses are incurred.
 The NEC shall consider such application at the meeting immediately following its submission.
 The Local may not incur additional expenses as long as the NEC has not made a determination on its application.

-- B 4.5 Should a Local choose not to receive an annual rebate, its reasonable operating expenses are paid by CAPE.
-Any outlay in excess of \$500 must be pre-approved by CAPE's National Office. - B 4.6 Authorized travel to attend meetings or courses offered by the Association are reimbursed by CAPE.
+- B 4.5.
+Should a Local choose not to receive an annual rebate, its reasonable operating expenses are paid by CAPE.
+Any outlay in excess of \$500 must be pre-approved by CAPE's National Office.

+- B 4.6.
+Authorized travel to attend meetings or courses offered by the Association are reimbursed by CAPE.

-FISCAL ACCOUNTABILITY
+B 4.7 FISCAL ACCOUNTABILITY

-B 4.7 Locals which receive a rebate shall submit to the Association every six (6) months all receipts and supporting documents, except receipts for food or meeting rooms, and an annual financial report with copies of receipts and supporting documents attached.
+B 4.7.
+Locals which receive a rebate shall submit to the Association every six (6) months all receipts and supporting documents, except receipts for food or meeting rooms, and an annual financial report with copies of receipts and supporting documents attached.
 Locals must meet all financial accountability requirements herewith set out prior to issuance of a rebate for the following fiscal year.

-STEWARD TRAINING
+B 4.8 STEWARD TRAINING

-B 4.8 All Stewards shall be required to obtain training on how to perform their role within a Local.
+B 4.8.
+All Stewards shall be required to obtain training on how to perform their role within a Local.
 The training shall be delivered by the National Office and may include online methods of delivery.

-BY-LAW # 5 - DISCIPLINE
+BY-LAW #5 - DISCIPLINE (ADOPTED MARCH 26, 2020)

-(adopted November 26, 2020)

-- B 5.1 National Executive Committee (NEC), pursuant to clause 6.6 of the Constitution, shall have the authority to expel, suspend or remove from office any Regular or Pending member who contravenes any provision of these By-Laws or the CAPE Constitution. - NEC members shall be removed from office in accordance with Article 20 of the Constitution. - B 5.2 CAPE's General Counsel (GC) administers the by-law 5 in good faith and in conformity with CAPE's Constitution, and under the requirements of procedural fairness.
+B 5.1.
+National Executive Committee (NEC), pursuant to clause 6.6 of the Constitution, shall have the authority to expel, suspend or remove from office any Regular or Pending member who contravenes any provision of these By- Laws or the CAPE Constitution.

+NEC members shall be removed from office in accordance with Article 20 of the Constitution.

+B 5.2.
+CAPE's General Counsel (GC) administers the by-law 5 in good faith and in conformity with CAPE's Constitution, and under the requirements of procedural fairness.